 Vietnam.vn - Nền tảng quảng bá Việt Nam

-China bans Intel and AMD CPUs in government computers
+China bans Intel and AMD CPUs in government computers.

 Báo Thanh niênBáo Thanh niên25/03/2024

 According to WCCFTech , the Chinese government has just made a controversial decision to ban the use of Intel and AMD CPUs in government computers.
-This move is said to be aimed at protecting national security and promoting domestic technology development, but it could also lead to a new technology war between the US and China.
+This move is believed to be aimed at protecting national security and promoting domestic technology development, but it could also lead to a new technology war between the US and China.

 Trung Quốc cấm CPU của Intel và AMD trong máy tính chính phủ- Ảnh 1.